-2. Anticipate the reader's questions -- examine your recommended courses of action and identify any open-ended, declarative, or ambiguous statements that could lead the reader to have to ask further questions.
+2. Anticipate the reader's questions -- examine your recommended courses of action and identify any open-ended, declarative, indeterminate, or ambiguous statements that could lead the reader to have to ask further questions.
 For example, you declare that the most important factor supporting school choice among parents is distance from home.
 Without clarification or additional information, a reader may question why or by what means do you know this, or what distance is considered to be too far?
 Or, what factors contribute to parent's decision about school choice and distance from schools?
 What age group does this most apply to?
 Clarify these types of open-ended statements so that your policy can be more fully understood.

 3. Be concise -- being succinct in your writing does not relate to the overall length of the policy memo or the amount of words you use.
 It relates to an ability to provide a lot of information clearly and without superfluous detail.
 Strategies include reviewing long paragraphs and breaking them up into parts, looking for long sentences and eliminating unnecessary qualifiers and modifiers, and deleting prepositional phrases in favor of adjectives or adverbs.
-The overarching goal is to be thorough and precise in how you present ideas and to avoid writing that uses too many words or excessively technical expressions.
+The overarching goal is to be thorough and precise in how your ideas are presented and to avoid writing that uses too many words or excessively technical expressions.

 4. Focus on the results -- while it's important that your memo describe the methods by which you gathered and analyzed the data informing your policy recommendations, the content should focus on explaining the results of your analysis and the logic underpinning your recommendations.
 Remember your audience.
-The reader is presumably a decision-maker with limited knowledge of the issue and with little time to contemplate the methods of analysis.
+The reader is presumably a decision-maker with limited knowledge of the issue and who has little time to contemplate the methods of analysis.
 The validity of your findings will be determined primarily by your reader's determination that your policy recommendations and supporting action items are realistic and rooted in sound reasoning.
 Review your memo and make sure the statement about how you gathered the data is brief and concise.
 If necessary, technical issues or raw data can be included as an appendix.

 Policy memos generally do not include footnotes, endnotes, further readings, or a bibliography.
 However, if you use supporting information in a memo, cite the source in the text.
 For example, you may refer to a study that supported a specific assertion by referencing it in the following manner: "A study published in 2012 by the Eagleton Center for Public Interest Polling showed that public opinion towards China was....”
 However, some assignments may require a formal list of references.
 Before writing your memo, be sure you are clear about how your professor wants you to cite any sources referred to in your analysis.